duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 ## Goals
 I use VCV Rack as my DAW and I wanted to have a hybrid setup where I would be able to send "virtual" control voltage to my real synthesizers.
 In my case from VCV Rack on my PC (https://vcvrack.com/) or miRack (https://mirack.app/) on my iPad to my AEmodular synth from https://www.tangiblewaves.com/.

-I am not good at soldering and I don't have experience designing electrical circuits.
-So I decided to use a programmable microcontroller (in this case the ESP8266) using Arduino libraries.
-I just had to combine the examples from two libraries (see details below).

 Having 4 output jacks is good.
 But I thought it would be better to have 8.
 So I wanted to use two MCP4728.
 I also wanted to be able to send triggers.
 For now I use 4 output PINs from the ESP8266.

+I am not good at soldering and I don't have experience designing electrical circuits.
+So I decided to use a programmable microcontroller (in this case the ESP8266) using Arduino libraries.
+I just had to combine the examples from two libraries (see details below).
+I plugged everything together on a breadboard.

 ## Code from the AppleMIDI-Library example
 To keep the latency low, I wanted to connect my PC or iPad directly to the ESP8266.
-This example helped me a lot: https://github.com/lathoub/Arduino-AppleMIDI-Library/blob/master/examples/ESP8266_NoteOnOffEverySec_softAP_mDNS/ESP8266_NoteOnOffEverySec_softAP_mDNS.ino
+My code is based on this example from the AppleMIDI-Library: https://github.com/lathoub/Arduino-AppleMIDI-Library/blob/master/examples/ESP8266_NoteOnOffEverySec_softAP_mDNS/ESP8266_NoteOnOffEverySec_softAP_mDNS.ino

 This code shows how to set up an Access Point on the ESP8266 so that my PC or iPad can connect to the ESP8266.